-In addition to the conductivity measurement and monitoring-related settings, the temperature-related settings will also appear, if you use a passive, capacity measuring cell.
+In addition to the conductivity measurement and monitoring-related settings, the temperature-related settings will also appear.
 The temperature measurement is connected to the conductivity measurement and the settings are relevant only if the conductivity measurement cell is also connected.